Adelaide Pollen Count

 Why is there no pollen forecast for Adelaide?

 The University of Adelaide pollen monitoring site is new, and the methods for forecasting are not yet available.
-Pollen monitoring is being trialled for one season and is being conducted according to the Australian Airborne Pollen and Spore Monitoring Network Interim Standard and Protocols.
+Pollen monitoring is being trialled for one season.
+It is conducted according to the Australian Airborne Pollen and Spore Monitoring Network Interim Standard and Protocols.

 What factors affect the daily pollen levels?

-A number of factors affect the daily airborne levels, including changes in temperature, wind conditions, humidity and rain, and the biology of the grasses themselves.
+A number of factors affect the daily airborne levels.
+This includes changes in temperature, wind conditions, humidity and rain, and the biology of the grasses themselves.

 Is the pollen season the same from year to year?